telerik/teststudio-docs/docs/getting-started/test-execution/quick-execution.md

 ![Select browser][3]

 2.&nbsp; The Test Studio Test Runner launches first in a command prompt window.
-This calls the applicable browser or application.
+This calls the set browser or application.

 ![Test Runner][4]

+## Visual Debugger ##

-3.&nbsp; Notice the display in the lower right of your screen.
-It indicates the current step, includes play and pause ability, and shows additional Debug Options if you set a <a href="/features/test-maintenance/steps-pane" target="_blank">Breakpoint</a>.
+By default in the lower right of your screen there is a ribbon which indicates the current step, includes play and pause ability, and shows additional Debug Options if you set a <a href="/features/test-maintenance/steps-pane" target="_blank">Breakpoint to any step</a>.
+This is the <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-visual-debugger" target="_blank">visual debugger</a> and is a feature you could turn on or off.

-![Indicator][5]

-**Note:** You can turn off / on the <a href="/getting-started/test-execution/visual-debugger" target="_blank">visual debugger</a> by pressing the Debugger button.

-![Debugger][11]

-4.&nbsp; Afterwards, test results are automatically displayed.
-Click **View Log** for more information.

-![View log][6]

-5.&nbsp; Click **Toggle Annotation** button to have the browser annotate each step with a brief message and by highlighting that step's element.
-This will also slow the test run down by inserting a delay between steps (in milliseconds) you set from either from the drop-down menu or by entering a custom value.

-![Toggle Annotation][7]
+![Visual Debugger Indicator][5]

+## Debugger Options ##

-6.&nbsp; Click **Debugging Options** icon in the Quick Execution ribbon or the Visual Studio toolbar to Customize Auto-Pause Options if errors occur.
+Click **Debugging Options** icon in the Test ribbon or the Visual Studio toolbar to turn the debugger on/off and customize the Auto-Pause Options, if errors occur during the execution.

 <table id="no-table">
 	<tr>